Keeping watch over the birthplace place of Tseshaht

 The late-Tseshaht hereditary chief Adam Shewish adopted St. Clair into his family thereafter.

-In his research, St. Clair studied the works of famed anthropologist and linguist Edward Sapir.
+In his research, St. Claire studied the works of famed anthropologist and linguist Edward Sapir.

 Over a century ago, Sapir worked with Tseshaht members born in the mid-1800s who recounted the Tseshaht origin story as taught by their grandparents.

-“Those are the versions that I find the most informative,” said St. Clair.
+“Those are the versions that I find the most informative,” said St. Claire.
 “I recount them to my students, and anyone else who will listen, all the time.”

 Gus was among them and continues to share the nation’s origin story to those visiting the broken group.